 Yes, you read that right, you CAN cut felt with your Silhouette!
 Before you get too excited, there are a few things I must tell you.
 First, this method will mess up your mat a bit faster than “normal” cutting would; second, you have to iron fusible webbing onto the back that will not come off; and last, sometimes it doesn’t work, sometimes it does.
 All of that being said, using my Cameo to cut felt saves me a TON of time so it’s all worth it!
+Be sure to read my updated post on cutting felt with the Silhouette Cameo 3 and deep cut blade!

 I just joined a Silhouette-user Facebook group that Lauren from The Thinking Closet runs.
 Email her if you want to join!
 I was telling the girls about how to cut felt, and they convinced me to make a tutorial.
 One of them commented that she couldn’t wait to see the video.
 What?
 I’ve never made a video… good idea!
 I decided to make my first EVER YouTube video to show you everything you need to know (and probably more) about cutting felt with your Silhouette!
 Check it out if you own or want to own a Silhouette or if you just want to find out what my voice sounds like. 🙂 Just please resist the urge to count how many times I say “um.”